bin-nguyen-coder/Viet-Heritage-Map/README.md

 # AegisAI: VietHeritage Map
 ## Changing the world.
 One thing at a time

-AegisAI: VietHeritage Map is an AI-powered cultural heritage platform that maps, explains, and brings to life Vietnam's tangible and intangible heritage.
+LimitlessX: VietHeritage Map is an AI-powered cultural heritage platform that maps, explains, and brings to life Vietnam's tangible and intangible heritage.
 It combines an interactive heritage map, AI-guided artisan chat, ethnomusicological audio analysis, and voice interaction so that learners, researchers, and tourists can explore centuries of Vietnamese craft, music, and storytelling in one place—online or offline.

-The project was built for the **VAIC-26 AegisAI** effort to preserve and democratize access to Vietnamese cultural treasures using modern, cost-efficient AI running primarily on local hardware.
+The project was built for the **Build@Hub Hackathon 2026** effort to preserve and democratize access to Vietnamese cultural treasures using modern, cost-efficient AI running primarily on local hardware.

 ---